OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

             ...
 ```

-You can simply follow the `deeplink_url` String variable and see how it ends up as part of the `wv.loadUrl` call.
-This means that the attacker has full control of the URL being loaded to the WebView (which as you can see above has [JavaScript enabled](#testing-javascript-execution-in-webviews-mstg-platform-5).
+You can simply follow the `deeplink_url` String variable and see the result from the `wv.loadUrl` call.
+This means the attacker has full control of the URL being loaded to the WebView (as shown above has [JavaScript enabled](#testing-javascript-execution-in-webviews-mstg-platform-5).

-The same WebView might be also rendering an attacker controlled parameter parameter.
+The same WebView might be also rendering an attacker controlled parameter.
 In that case, the following deep link payload would trigger [Reflected Cross-Site Scripting (XSS)](0x04h-Testing-Code-Quality.md#cross-site-scripting-flaws-mstg-platform-2) within the context of the WebView:

 ```default
 deeplinkdemo://load.html?attacker_controlled=<svg onload=alert(1)>